Skip to content

 120 ms ± 355 µs per loop (mean ± std. dev. of 7 runs, 10 loops each)

-- Run one parameter combination to compile the indicator before running others in a multithreaded fashion
+1. Run one parameter combination to compile the indicator before running others in a multithreaded fashion.

-- One Numba loop per thread, the same number of threads as there are cores
+2. One Numba loop per thread, with the same number of threads as there are cores.

-- Every TA-Lib indicator knows how to be plotted - fully automatically based on output flags!
+• Every TA-Lib indicator is fully capable of plotting itself, based entirely on output flags!

 >>> data = vbt.YFData.pull("BTC-USD", start="2020", end="2021")